 - Password display and copy buffer integration.

 Additional components are available and expand Identity Express: Privileged Access Edition integrations to also support SQL Studio (Microsoft), vSphere credential injection into HTML login forms and more.

-Bulk onboarding is available both via a SOAP/HTTPS web services API and from CSV files, using the CSV-to-PDR bulk form submission mechanism.
+Bulk onboarding is available through the Resource Management Service (RMS) This service submits requests via a SOAP/HTTPS web services API and from CSV files, using the CSV-to-PDR bulk form submission mechanism.

 Once systems and accounts have been onboarded using the team infrastructure, users can sign into Privileged Access Manager and use the usual request mechanism to search, request access, initiate a check-out, disclose access, check-in access, review session recordings, etc.